 Course Website: Announcements will be posted on the 222 website (please, check it on a regular basis).
+It is moving however you can always find it by navigating to the undergraduate timetable and clicking on the ECON 222 link.

-You can also find links to the data sources, past tests and exams as well as other course-related material.
+The website is an invaluable source of information to help you.
+You can find useful links, help finding data, past tests and exams as well as other course-related material.